csiro-data-school/python/_episodes/09-lists.md

 ## Use an item's index to fetch it from a list.

-*   To get the first element of this list we use the index 0 because python is a 0-based indexing lamnguage.
+*   To get the first element of this list we use the index 0 because python is a 0-based indexing language.
 *   Indexes are written within square brackets `[]`.

 ~~~